Georgia men accused of deadly plot to remain jailed

 Thomas told an undercover agent the group would likely carry out its plans within a year, court documents said.

-Adams and Crump were also accused of attempting to produce ricin, a deadly biological toxin made from castor beans and other ingredients.
+Adams and Crump are accused of attempting to produce ricin, a deadly biological toxin made from castor beans and other ingredients.

-Prosecutors indicated they would seek to keep the men in custody for the duration of the case in a bond hearing scheduled for next week.

-A group of the men's supporters declined comment after Wednesday's hearing, as did the prosecutor and public defender.
+Adams allegedly gave Crump a castor bean last month, and both men expressed knowledge about how to make ricin, authorities said.

-(Reporting by Alan Sverdlik; Writing by Colleen Jenkins; Editing by Jerry Norton and Cynthia Johnston)
+(Reporting by Alan Sverdlik; Writing by Colleen Jenkins; Editing by Jerry Norton)